AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 16. Objects of an anonymous access-to-object types shall not be converted (implicitly or explicitly) to a named access type.

+17. Evaluation of equality operators, and membership tests where one or more of the choices are expressions, shall not include directly or indirectly calls to the primitive equality on access types, unless one of the operands is syntactically null.

 .. centered:: **Verification Rules**

 .. index:: memory leak, deallocation, Unchecked_Deallocation

-17. When an owning access object other than a borrower, an observer, or an object in the Moved state is finalized, or when such an object is passed as a part of an actual parameter of mode **out**, its value shall be null.
+18. When an owning access object other than a borrower, an observer, or an object in the Moved state is finalized, or when such an object is passed as a part of an actual parameter of mode **out**, its value shall be null.